spinnaker/spinnaker.github.io/guides/user/plugin-users/index.md

 ```
 ## Enabling Plugins

-To enable plugins for Spinnaker run the following [command](https://www.spinnaker.io/reference/halyard/commands/#hal-plugins-enable)
+To enable plugins for Spinnaker, run the following [command](https://www.spinnaker.io/reference/halyard/commands/#hal-plugins-enable):
 `hal plugins enable`

-This will enable plugins to be loaded if the individual plugin(s) are enabled.
+This will enable plugins to be loaded if the individual plugins are enabled.

 ## Adding A Plugin

 To add a plugin to Spinnaker, the plugin manifest location needs to be known.
-Adding the plugin is as easy as:
+Adding the plugin is as easy as running the following command:

 ```
 hal plugins add plugin-name --enabled\
   --manifest-location="https://path/to/plugin/manifest.yml"
 ```
 The `--enabled` is to automatically enable the plugin.
-Plugins by default are disabled, unless the `--enabled` flag is passed when adding the plugin.
+Plugins by default are disabled unless the `--enabled` flag is passed when adding the plugin.

 **Applying Changes**
-Anytime things via Halyard change, the command `hal deploy apply` needs to be ran to send the configuration off to Spinnaker.
+Anytime things due to a Halyard change, the command `hal deploy apply` needs to be ran to apply the configuration to Spinnaker.
 Plugins are no different.
-After modifying any plugin remember to run `hal deploy apply` for the changes to be passed to Spinnaker.
+After modifying any plugin, remember to run `hal deploy apply` for the changes to be passed to Spinnaker.

 ## Controlling Plugin Downloading

 If Spinnaker is deployed to Kubernetes, Halyard has to enable Spinnaker to download the plugin resources.
 To do that, run the following command to enable plugin downloading:
 `hal plugins enable-downloading`

-If Spinnaker is deployed to something else besides Kubernetes, plugin resources will have to be manually added to the correct locations.
+If Spinnaker is deployed to something else besides Kubernetes, plugin resources have to be manually added to the correct locations.

 ## Modifying Plugins

-To modify an existing plugin, the `hal plugins edit` [command](https://www.spinnaker.io/reference/halyard/commands/#hal-plugins-edit) is where we recommend to start.
-Add the plugin name that needs to be modified to the command and then the manifest location can be modified.
+To modify an existing plugin, we recommend using the `hal plugins edit` [command](https://www.spinnaker.io/reference/halyard/commands/#hal-plugins-edit).
+Add the plugin name that needs to be modified to the command.
+The command allows you to modify parameters like the manifest location.

-For example, to disable a plugin, run the following command
+For example, the following command disables a plugin named `puppy-facts`:
-`hal plugins edit plugin-name` `--``disable`
+`hal plugins edit puppy-facts` `--``disable`

-Remember to run `hal deploy apply` after running any modifications
+Remember to run `hal deploy apply` after modifying a plugin.

 ## Deleting Plugins

-To delete a plugin, run the `hal plugins delete plugin-name` command
+To delete a plugin, run the `hal plugins delete plugin-name` command.

+For example, the following command deletes a plugin named `puppy-facts`:
+`hal plugins delete puppy-facts`

-Remember to run `hal deploy apply` after running any deletions
+Remember to run `hal deploy apply` after deleting a plugin.

 ## Listing All Plugins Configured

-Run `hal plugins list` to see what plugins are currently configured for Spinnaker
+Run `hal plugins list` to see which plugins are currently configured for Spinnaker.